Do Hoverboards Catch Fire and Explode?

 The reason is that they are still brand new products that don’t have safety measures put in place.
 While motorized toys and scooters have existing standards, hoverboard fails to fit into these categories of products, and thus the safety standards that can apply to them are not yet known.

-Currently, Amazon, Target and other reputable retailers are ensuring the sellers have certified the chargers, batteries and other components of every hoverboard.
+Currently, Amazon, Target, and other reputable retailers are ensuring the sellers have certified the chargers, batteries, and other components of every hoverboard.
 Amazon asks its hoverboard sellers to show proof that these items specifically comply with UL 60950-1, UL 1642, and UN 38.3.

-However, it is still too early to declare hoverboards safe since certifying the co0mponents individually doesn’t mean that the items have been wholly certified for safety.
+However, it is still too early to declare hoverboards safe since certifying the components individually doesn’t mean that the items have been wholly certified for safety.
 Retailers and manufacturers are simply trying to meet the legal measures.
 So until the components are tested as a whole, we have a long way to go.

 While many manufacturers claim that Underwaterwriters Laboratories (UL) and other independent firms have fully tested their items, it is pretty hard to find a hoverboard that has been genuinely certified.

 Some popular brands like Swagway claim that their chargers and batteries are UL-certified just to lure retailers.
-A fire-related to a Swagway hoverboard is now haunting the manufacturer with a lawsuit.
+A fire related to a Swagway hoverboard is now haunting the manufacturer with a lawsuit.

 Furthermore, certifying components like batteries and chargers instead of the whole hoverboard presents another issue- you cannot easily tell the kind of battery or component that is inside the hoverboard.
 Most of the time, these components turn out to be counterfeited.